 - Camp away from the water source.
 The Centers for Disease Control and Prevention recommends that you camp at least 200 feet away from water sources.
 Also, ensure that you bury any human waste at least 8 inches deep.

 Proper hydration is key to surviving when you are camping.
 However, carrying bottled water that’s supposed to sustain you during the entire camping trip will only weigh you down.
 It makes sense to be adequately prepared and knowledgeable on how to use water purification and filtration equipment.
-Remember that you should strive to keep natural water sources safe and contamination-free.
+Remember that you should strive to keep natural water sources contamination-free so you can avoid dehydration safely.